 The upper trapezius is a major generator of pain for office posture.
 The trapezius also has most common trigger point in the body.
 This is one of the exercises for neck pain that can be done right at your desk.

 Start by placing one hand under your butt to secure your arm down.
-With your other hand, reach up and place it on top of your head.
+Then with your other hand, reach up and place it on top of your head.
 First, slowly pull your ear to your shoulder.
 Next, tilt your head forward with your chin toward your chest.
 Finally, turn your head to look up toward the ceiling.
 Getting to the correct position through the steps above put the least amount of stress on the spine.
 Hold this position for 3 reps of 10 seconds and alternate sides.

 This exercise is designed to strengthen the weakened neck flexor muscles.
 This exercise can be done sitting, standing, or even laying down.